Princess Carolina de Bourbon de Parme: Early life

 In 1981, when she was six, her parents decided to divorce.
-She moved together with her mother and her brothers and sister to Soest, Netherlands, nearby the then residence of her grandparents the former Queen of the Netherlands Queen Juliana of the Netherlands and Prince Bernhard of Lippe-Biesterfeld.
+She moved together with her mother and her brothers and sister to Soest, nearby the then residence of her grandparents the former Queen, Queen Juliana of the Netherlands and Prince Bernhard of Lippe-Biesterfeld.
 Later on they lived for a while in a villa at Wijk bij Duurstede.

 Education and career

-Princess Carolina studied political science at University of Amsterdam and Harvard University, and also has an M.Sc. in Forced Migration from the University of Oxford.
+Princess Carolina studied political science at the University of Amsterdam and Harvard University, and also has an M.Sc. in Forced Migration from the University of Oxford.
 She has had a career at the United Nations.
 For this organisation she was stationed at the UN headquarters in New York City, as well as problematic areas such as Eritrea, the Gaza Strip, and in Aceh (Indonesia) after the 2004 Indian Ocean tsunami.
-She is currently employed at the United Nations in Geneva, in the Organisation for the Coordination of Humanitarian Affairs (OCHA).
+She is currently [when?] employed at the United Nations in Geneva, in the Organisation for the Coordination of Humanitarian Affairs (OCHA).